tbloemen/flight-calculator/README.md

 ## Safety and privacy

-- The tool reads only your local `input.xlsx` and writes `output.pdf` to the same folder.
+- The tool reads only your local excel-like files and writes `report_<current date>.pdf` to the same folder.
 - It accesses external websites to retrieve flight and exchange rate data.
 - Use at your own risk; availability of data sources may change.